leftovercode/vimrc/README.md

 Next, within vim, type `:PlugInstall` and press ENTER.

-Once everything is installed, exit vim by entering `:q` twice, and the next time you enter vim it should be fully setup.
+Once everything is installed, exit vim by entering `:q` twice.

+Next time you enter vim it should be fully setup.

 # NOTE
 Filenames differ between Linux and Windows: